2022 Nissan Pathfinder Trim Levels, Configurations & Comparisons.

 Because the SL has navigation, its ProPILOT Assist program can use information about the roads as it makes adjustments.
 It knows when the road is straight and when it has some curves, so it'll slow the SUV down appropriately when approaching a curve.
 Then, it can gently accelerate to hit the desired speed when on a straightaway.

-Compare the SL vs Platinum Trim Levels.
+Compare the Pathfinder SL vs Platinum.
 What is the difference?

 Several exterior features are found only on the Platinum trim.
 They include a reverse tilt-down function on the side mirrors, which helps the driver position the vehicle, and a panoramic moonroof.
 The moonroof is one of those things that luxury vehicles seem to always have, and this puts the Pathfinder in competition with those models.
 Finally, there's a motion-activated liftgate that can open by itself when someone moves his/her foot under the sensor.

-The driver gets to take advantage of a power-adjustable steering column as well as interior accent lighting.
-The windshield wipers can turn on and off by themselves, depending on whether it's raining or not.
-Further, the steering wheel, side mirrors, and driver's seat all have memory functions so they can be programmed to remember certain positions.
+The driver is treated to a power-adjustable steering column and the interior gets accent lighting.
+The Platinum trim also includes rain-sensing windshield wipers, which can automatically turn on and off based on the weather conditions.
+Furthermore, the steering wheel, side mirrors, and driver's seat all have memory functions so they can be programmed to remember certain positions.

 In the Platinum, the captain's chairs are standard, as are semi-aniline leather-appointed seats.
 Those seats have quilted inserts that add to the style.
 Keeping people comfortable are heated and ventilated front seats and heated second-row seats.
 A few other touches are stainless steel front kick plates and a Bronze Metallic brushed interior trim.